Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool shows credentials status and available domains, using a specific verb and resource.
-It distinguishes itself from sibling tools like xero_accounts_get and xero_invoices_list, which handle different entities.
+The description clearly states the tool shows credentials status and available domains, using a specific verb 'Show' and distinct resources that differentiate it from sibling tools which deal with accounts, contacts, invoices, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.